-• Automating elections reduces conflicts and tensions surrounding the 2010 elections in the Philippines.
-Election-related violence in the Philippines, especially the Autonomous Region in Muslim Mindanao (ARMM), is a common and deeply rooted issue.
+Election-related violence in the Philippines, especially in the ARMM, is a common and deeply rooted issue.
 During the 2007 national and local elections, due to manual procedures, it took days and weeks for local-level results to be announced and months for the national results to be announced.
-In 2010, the Commission on Elections (Comelec) decided that the national and local elections would be automated through the use of precinct count optical scanners (PCOSs).
+In 2010, Comelec decided that the national and local elections would be automated through the use of precinct count optical scanners.
 By the close of voting, all ballot papers were scanned.
-The PCOSs tabulated the results and transmitted them electronically to the higher canvassing bodies.
+The optical scanners tabulated the results and transmitted them electronically to the higher canvassing bodies.
 Hard copies of the results were also delivered to those concerned.
-As a result, local-level results were almost final.
-In Sulu province, there were fewer incidents of election-related violence during the 2010 elections than in earlier elections 'as a result of the significantly decreased human involvement in the counting of votes and canvassing of election results, and the unprecedented speed with which the results were arrived at.
+As a result, local-level results were compiled within just a few hours and within 72 hours the national results were almost final.
+In Sulu province, there were fewer incidents of election-related violence during the 2010 elections than in earlier elections 'as a result of the significantly decreased human involvement in the counting of votes and canvassing of election results, and the unprecedented speed with which the results were arrived at' (Centre for Humanitarian Dialogue 2011: 4).